pupubird/stc_auto_insta_story_generator/README.md

 3. The highest weight of the title wins

-4. generate the instagram story based on the news
+4. generate the instagram story based on the news into folder output/